-Born in 1967, in Xi'an, Shaanxi Province, China
+Born in 1967, in Xi'an, Shaanxi Province, China.

-Lives and works in China and France.
+Lives and works in France and China.

 In 1992, Wang Bing graduated in photography from the Luxum Arts University in Shenyang.
 For his photography work, he watched at length workers of the Tie Xi facility.
 In 1995, he studied at the Beijing Film Academy, then worked for some time on television before starting a career as an independent film director in 1998.
 West of the Tracks is Wang Bing's first documentary, filmed in 2002, for which he received numerous awards and grants.